Why Listing Photos Cannot Fix an Unprepared Home in Niceville or Shalimar

 Exterior

 This is the first frame buyers see.
-If the front of the house doesn't land, nothing inside matters.
+If the front of the house does not land, nothing inside matters.

 • Remove all cars from the driveway and the street in front of the home